felipenmartins/Robotics-Simulation-Labs/Lab6/ReadMe.md

 ## Solution
 No solution is provided for this lab.
+Explanation on how to implement simple behaviors (like wall-following) is provided in the Jupyter Notebook about [Behaviors for Mobile Robot Control](https://github.com/felipenmartins/Mobile-Robot-Control/blob/main/robot_behaviors.ipynb).

 ## Conclusion
 After completing this lab you are able to combine many behaviors for a mobile robot to execute a complex mission.